hydroper-jet/lang/spec/1.0/source/src/overview/jwpm.md

 jwpm build --define air::target=ios
 ```

-## Build script
+## Scripts

-The package manifest allows build scripts to be specified, as well as their dependencies.
+The package manifest allows mapping of executable scripts, as well as their dependencies.

-Build scripts are executed in the Node.js® platform; therefore they implicitly use the `http://ns.nodejs.org/2009` registry namespace.
+Scripts are executed in the Node.js® platform; therefore they implicitly use the `http://ns.nodejs.org/2009` registry namespace.

-Build scripts can be specified both inside the top-level and inside conditional configurations.
+Scripts can be specified both inside the top-level and inside conditional configurations.

-Here is an example manifest demonstrating build scripts:
+*Build script*: The `build` script is automatically executed before the JetWork project is built.
+Here is an example manifest demonstrating the special `build` script:

 **package.json**